 One important note to remember about daycare is things can get mixed up between the kids.
 So it helps to have labels on everything!
 Just like you would write your child’s name on your diaper bag, changes of clothes, bottles, etc., lunch boxes need to have labels too.

-Our pick: School Label Packs from NameBubbles.
+Our pick for the best name stickers: School Label Packs from NameBubbles.

-Packable lunch ideas for toddlers
+Packable lunch ideas for toddlers at daycare

-When packing portable toddler lunches, the food should be such that it can be eaten cold.
-There will not likely be a way to warm up all the individual food items for the kids, and since you’ll be dropping off your child hours before lunchtime, any prepared food will be room temperature.
 So it is good to consider foods that taste good at room temperature and are easy for little hands.
 Planning cold toddler lunches for daycare and easy kid cold lunches for school, it is also necessary to consider kids’ lunch ideas for picky eaters.
+You will also need to pack lunches that toddlers can eat independently.
 You’ll love some of these picky toddler lunch ideas for daycare.

 Some of the best toddler lunches are set up in a bento box style, to allow for a variety of foods.
 Toddlers love colors and the more colorful the plate, the healthier.
 “Eat the rainbow” is a great reminder on how to eat healthy, and it appeases toddlers with a fun visual lunch.